Advanced Examples

 • encoding.TextMarshaler and encoding.TextUnmarshaler interfaces

-These interfaces allow you to use the enum type in JSON, text, binary, and database storage seamlessly.
+These interfaces allow you to use the enum type in JSON, text, binary, YAML, and database storage seamlessly.

 // JSON example